esl/MongooseIM/doc/modules/mod_push.md

 ### Module Description
 This module implements [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html).
- It enables a service that notifies `PubSub` of a user's choice about every message that he could miss while being offline.
+ It enables a service that notifies `PubSub` of a user's choice about every message that they could miss while being offline.
- There are two control stanzas that the client may send to this module: `enable` and `disable`.
+ There are two control stanzas that the client can send to this module: `enable` and `disable`.
  The `enable` stanza enables push notifications and forwards them to a specified `PubSub` node.
  This stanza may also contain an optional `Data Form` that will be added to each and every notification to `PubSub` node as `publish-options`.
  Please be sure to provide all form fields required by the specified `PubSub` node.